jayrambhia/jayrambhia.github.com/_posts/2018-05-17-android-fileprovider.markdown

 # Share a file

-Sharing some information from the app has become one of the most basic requirments and users want to share a lot of things with their friends, eg. a note, an image, something that they drew, etc. To improve secuirty and also to make sure that other apps with which the content is being shared with has the correct permissions, Android introduced **FileProvider**.
+Sharing some information from the app has become one of the most basic requirements and users want to share a lot of things with their friends, eg. a note, an image, something that they drew, etc. To improve security and also to make sure that other apps with which the content is being shared with has the correct permissions, Android introduced **FileProvider**.
 As mentioned above, FileProvider is a special subclass of `ContentProvider` that facilitates secure file sharing with other apps by creating `content://` uri.

 Above we used other apps to create and read files from external storage.
 This is only possible because of FileProvider.
 Android does not allow sharing `file://` uri and will immediately throw **FileUriExposedExceptio** which will crash the app.
 So when an app wants to share a file with other apps, the app creates a content uri using FileProvider, grants temporary read or write access to the other app (via intent) so that the other apps can have access to the file regardless if they have READ/WRITE permission or not.